RAW FOODS AND JUICING

 This important article explores the pros and cons of raw foods versus cooked foods.
 It also discusses the topic of juicing.

-This controversial and important article explores the pros and cons of raw foods and juices.
-Please read it with an open mind.
-Many people advocate eating raw food because animals eat raw food and stay healthy, or because raw foods contain a little more of some nutrients.
+Please read this article with an open mind.
+Many people advocate eating a lot of raw food because animals eat raw food and stay healthy, or because raw foods contain a little more of some nutrients.
 However, the subject is more complex.
-I was once a strong advocate of eating raw food, but over 30 years of experience with thousands of clients, I have learned differently.
+I was once a fierce advocate of raw food.
+However, with 35 years of experience with thousands of clients, I have learned differently.

 As a general rule, I find that cooked food is best, except for:

 1. Raw dairy products from reputable sources are definitely better than pasteurized and homogenized dairy products.
-In fact, pasteurized and homogenized dairy products such as cheese, milk and yogurt and mainly of poor quality and should be avoided.
-Also, cooking raw milk and cheese should be avoided, as well.
+In fact, pasteurized and homogenized dairy products such as cheese, milk and yogurt are often of poor quality and should be avoided.
+Also, cooking milk and cheese at home in dishes such as quiche should be avoided, as well.
 Cooking the fats in cheese and milk destroys most of their benefits.